WendellAdriel/laravel-lift/README.md

 **Lift** is a package that provides a `Trait` and `Attributes` to your **Eloquent Models** to make them more powerful.

+> ⚠️
+> **Currently, this package relies heavily on Eloquent Events to work properly, so when dealing with code that does not fire**
+> **these events, it could have unexpected issues.
+If you find any issues, create an issue and/or submit a PR for it.**

 ### Trait

 ```php